What Does it Take to Be #1?

 Because SEO is an ever-changing practice, it’s imperative that you continually monitor your keywords for changes.
 You might rank #1 for a keyword today and find that you’re #10 next month.
 That’s okay.
 These things happen, and we can fix it, but only if we know about it.

-If you’re ready to explore an SEO strategy that puts your website on page one, reach out to me today and I’ll do a complete audit on your website absolutely free.
+If you’re ready to explore an SEO strategy that puts your website on page one, reach out to us today and we’ll do a complete audit on your website.

 What are you waiting for?
 Let’s do this!